devzendo/transputer-emulator/README.md

 The proposed T810 instructions are not implemented.

-Those that are not emit a diagnostic when encountered.
+Those that are not implemented emit a diagnostic when encountered.

 See the sections 'Implemented Instructions' and 'Unimplemented Instructions' below.

-It is my intention to eventually implement the complete instruction set.
+It is my intention to eventually implement the complete instruction set, such that it completely passes the Transputer Validation Suite.
 My focus is on the common integer instructions, those that support communications, process management, diagnostics, and then the floating point instructions.

 ## Implemented Instructions
 Direct: